reduxjs/redux/docs/advanced/AsyncActions.md

 # Async Actions

 In the [previous section](Middleware.md), we explored how Redux middleware can intercept, delay or transform actions before they reach the reducer.
-There is a variety of use cases for middleware, logging and crash reporting being great examples.
-However the most common use case for middleware is expressing asynchronous API calls.
+There are a variety of use cases for middleware; logging and crash reporting being great examples.
+However, the most common use case for middleware is expressing asynchronous API calls.

 In the [basics guide](../basics/README.md), we built a simple todo application.
 It was fully synchronous.
 Every time an action was dispatched, the state was updated immediately.